Tsiou/head-first-design-patterns/README.md

-# head-first-design-patterns
+# Head first design patterns
-Implementation of the code contained inside the Head First Design Patterns book (2nd edition), along with the coding puzzles contained within
+An implementation of the code contained inside the Head First Design Patterns book (2nd edition), along with the coding puzzles contained within.
+The code is not written as is, in cases where it can be simplified by the language.

 ## Running the code
 ### :warning: Node(16+) and Typescript dependencies are necessary dependencies.